The Black Fives: The Epic Story of Basketball's Forgotten Era, by Claude Johnson (Hardcover)

 Claude Johnson has made it his mission to change that.
 An advocate fiercely committed to our history, for more than two decades Johnson has conducted interviews, mined archives, collected artifacts, and helped to preserve this historically important African American experience that otherwise would have been lost.
 The Black Fives is the result of his work, a landmark narrative history that braids together the stories of these forgotten pioneers and rewrites our understanding of the story of basketball.

-Claude Johnson is a historian and founder of the Black Fives Foundation.
+ABOUT THE AUTHOR Claude Johnson is a historian and founder of the Black Fives Foundation.
 He has a BS in civil engineering and economics from Carnegie Mellon and an MS in mechanical engineering from Stanford.
 During a 20-year career in corporate America, Johnson held management and executive positions at IBM, American Express, NBA Properties, Nike, Phat Farm, and Benetton Sportsystem.
 He left to become a stay-at-home dad to his three sons, two of whom are now Division I college football players (the third is a Division I high school basketball recruit).
 He lives in Greenwich, Connecticut.